number571/hidden-lake/cmd/hlp/README.md

-# Projects
+# HLP

-Hidden Lake Projects are an offshoot of the development from the original project.
+`Hidden Lake Projects` are an offshoot of the development from the original project.
 The purpose of these projects is to create monolithic (most often console-based) applications without reference to services and microservice architecture in particular.

 ## List of projects